Perth-Artifactory/training/lasers/training_checklist.md

 * Unjoined/broken lines
 * Design placement (Absolute v relative)
 * How to download files to the laser
-* Accurate and innacurate time estimates
+* Accurate and inaccurate time estimates

 A demonstration file can be found [here](./flex%20logo%20TRAINING.dxf) or in `\\filer\shared\Resources\Laser\Training`.
 The files labelled as "training" have a broken vector on the first letter of Artifactory that will need to be joined before it can be engraved.
 </details>